RSS Feed

 Aunt Ruby kindly shared the recipe with me several years ago; I rediscovered it when I was organizing my recipe binder and figured it was about time I made it!
 I first made it for a mother’s day celebration picnic my husband’s family has every year, then made it for a potluck lunch our friends had after Church the following week and both times I got lots of compliments and recipe requests.
 I think it is perfect for this time of year when barbecues and potluck picnics abound.

 Below are two versions of the recipe, the original and my adaptation of it that doesn’t call for anything strange, doesn’t waste half a head of cabbage, has more color, and is easier to make.
-While my version is good and people who had never had the original loved it, I have to say I like Aunt Ruby’s better, but that may be for sentimental reasons and not the taste alone.
-After all, I’ve been eating it one way for more than half my life and I equate that taste with all the happy memories of being with family.
+While my version is OK, and people who had never had the original loved it, I have to say Aunt Ruby’s is MUCH better!

 Mine has a more pronounced garlic flavor and hers is more mild.
 I’ll leave it up to you which one you want to try but either way, I don’t think you can go wrong.
 It’s good stuff.